Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Ronald Acuña Jr. At The Plate

+- Acuna has 129 hits and an OBP of .408 to go with a slugging percentage of .578.
+All three of those stats are best among Atlanta hitters this season.

-- Among the qualified hitters in MLB, he ranks second in batting average, fourth in on-base percentage, and third in slugging.
+- Among qualified hitters, he ranks third in batting average, while his on-base percentage ranks fourth and he is third in slugging.

-- Acuna has an RBI in 37 of 96 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in eight contests.
+- Acuna has picked up an RBI in 38.1% of his games this season, with more than one RBI in 13.4% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.